o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 Most modern DCC tools come with a Python interpreter and APIs to customize and extend the editor experience.
 Likewise, O3DE has a Python Interpreter and APIs for automation.
 Many professional game studios use this to create custom tools, workflows, pipelines and automation for content creation.
 Technical Artists (TAs) often are the discipline doing this type of development work, and utilize Python to do so, but may not be as fluent in developer tools as a C++ engineer; thus there is an importance on having good development environments.

 The DCCsi integrations are workflow integrations with the intent to provide an improved ease-of-use experience when these tools are used to author source content for O3DE.
 The same can be said for IDEs and custom tooling.
-These novice to intermediate TAs that want to just jump in a start creating, but don't know how to get started, are the target audience for this integration... the goal is to get you up and running with minimal set up.
+These novice to intermediate TAs that want to just jump in and start creating, but don't know how to get started, are the target audience for this integration... the goal is to get you up and running with minimal set up.

 The DCCsi helps with aspects such as, configuration and settings, launching DCC tools, and IDEs, and bootstrapping them with O3DE extensions (generally python scripts using the DCC tools APIs to automate tasks)